filip-sec/quiz_game/README.md

 # Python Quiz Game

 Welcome to the Python Quiz Game!
-This simple Python program allows you to test your knowledge of computer-related terms.
+This simple Python program.

 ## Getting Started